SMART-4IF/.github/profile/README.md

 Contains different tries using APIs to get the transcription of the microphone stream in live.

 ## LSFIA
-Contains the neural network to recognize the different signs
+Contains the neural network to recognize the different signs.

 ## Grammar
-Contains the algorithm to translate the grammar of the sign language into a french grammar
+Contains the algorithm to translate Sign Language grammar into a French grammar.